 Dossier

-The history of indigo: the blue gold
+Indigo: the history of the blue gold and how it changed the world

 Indigo: the color that has woven and marked the times of fashion and denim